 The Library is intended for the use of Widener faculty, students, and staff.
 We are pleased to permit persons not directly affiliated with the University to use the library’s materials and facilities and to apply for borrowing privileges when warranted by research needs.
 The following statements outline the privileges which are extended to library visitors and the conditions under which they will be granted.
 All visitors must show proper identification upon each entrance, and must sign in and out using our Guest Register at the Reserve desk.

-- Students/faculty from other colleges must present a letter of introduction from their school along with current picture ID, preferably from their school.
-Letter of introduction is retained at the Circulation Desk and is only valid for current semester.
+- Students/faculty from other colleges must present a letter of introduction from their school along with school ID.
+Letter of Introduction is retained at the Circulation Desk and is only valid for current semester.

-- All visitors are expected to provide verification of identity, age and/or address.
+- All visitors are expected to provide verification of identity, age, and address.

 - Priority use of library equipment and facilities (e.g. copiers, microform readers, printers, etc.) is to be given to Widener Students and faculty.

-- Admission to the library is restricted during the following times:
+- Visitor use of the library is permitted during the following times: